ExtensionFM/rocket/modules/rocket_twilio/README.rst

 think it would be a challenge to complete the API but I haven't had time yet.
 Patches welcome!

-Anyway, using SMS/Message, which is implemented looks like this:
+Anyway, using SMS/Message over HTTP post, which sends an SMS message, looks like this:

 ::